msumit/airflow-pex/README.md

 ./pants binary src/python/ariflow:airflow
 ```

-This produces `airflow.pex`, a single file that is analogous to a
+This produces `airflow.pex`, a single file that is analogous to a statically-lined binary.
+It's a self-contained,
-statically-lined binary.
-It's a self-contained, runnable Airflow you can
+runnable Airflow you can `scp` to another machine and run.
+However, ideally you would zip this whole folder and `scp`
-`scp` to another machine and run.
+to remote machine.

 You can then run Airflow commands, using `airflow_cli` wrapper, which internally calls the `airflow.pex` file.
 You can
 also use this wrapper file to modify the Airflow config variables.